Identity theft is one of the most alarming yet under-discussed problems affecting American consumers.

 A lot goes into making sure your identity stays safe.
 The different protective layers necessary are varied and many.
-Your age, household status, and job can all factor in to what measures you need to take to keep your identity safe.
+Your age, household status, and workplace can be what measures you to keep your identity safe.
 Meanwhile, an identity theft protection service wraps all possible methods of identity protection into one product.
-This can protect any adult; many of the top service providers even offer child protection plans for your little ones!
+This can protect any adult; many top service providers even offer child protection plans for your little ones!

-We review various identity theft companies at ElitePersonalFinance.com, and you can get a full run-through on what’s available by checking out our review piece: The 10 Best Identity Theft Protection Companies for 2017
+ElitePersonalFinancere reviews various identity theft companies.
+You can get a full run-through on what’s available by checking out our review piece: the best identity theft protection companies of February 2024.

-Identity theft protection services are helpful for the fact that they cover almost every possible entry point an identity thief could use.
+Identity theft protection services are helpful because they cover almost every possible entry point an identity thief could use.
 Yet, they do not cover the all-too-important factor of credit protection.
-People can steal your identity without leaving a trail; instead, the criminal could manipulate your identity for the purpose of credit fraud.
+People can steal your identity without leaving a trail; instead, the criminal could manipulate your identity to commit credit fraud.
 To catch this quickly, you need to invest in credit monitoring services.

-Supposing you are interested in identity theft services, most of the big name companies offer bundled plans that include credit monitoring.
-You can check our review of The 10 Best Credit Monitoring Services for 2017 to find the best plans both with and without ID protection features.
+Supposing you are interested in identity theft services, most big companies offer bundled plans that include credit monitoring.
+You can check our review of the best credit monitoring services of February 2024 to find the best plans with and without ID protection features.

-Things to list: Credit cards, identification, medical cards, insurance cards and documentation, and etc. Anything that reveals your full name, date of birth, current address, Social Security number, or any of your ID numbers should be viewed as dangerous info in the wrong hands!
+Things to list: Credit cards, identification, medical cards, insurance cards, documentation, etc. Anything that reveals your full name, date of birth, current address, Social Security number, or any of your ID numbers should be viewed as dangerous info in the wrong hands!

-Pro Tip: If your wallet gets lost or stolen while traveling abroad, you can report it to the Department of State by calling 1-877-487-2778 … this is a government-ran organization that can help you, especially if you lost your passport and can’t get back home.
+Pro Tip.
+If your wallet gets lost or stolen while traveling abroad, you can report it to the Department of State by calling 1-877-487-2778 … this is a government-run organization that can help you, especially if you lost your passport and can’t get back home.

 You might have your sensitive information accessible on the Web, yet you just don’t know it.
 The damage could happen right after it gets released or months to years later.
-For instance, you could be one of the many million Americans who had their data breached in a website hack — this has happened on big name sites like Ashley Madison, LinkedIn, MySpace, VK.com, and many others.
+For instance, you could be one of the many million Americans who had their data breached in a website hack.
+This has happened on big sites like Ashley Madison, LinkedIn, MySpace, VK.com, and many others.

 There is an easy way to see if your information is out on the loose.
-Just go to HaveIBeenPwned.com and search for your email address to find out.
+Just go to HaveIBeenPwned and search for your email address to find out.